 Blood-Splattered Innocents: In Episode 25, a young girl is seen walking the streets covered in blood and tears after several women around her got crushed by stray rubble resulting from the ensuing chaos.

-Body-Count Competition: The members of the Survey Corps Elite are introduced by Eren by their Titan kill and assist count.
+Body-Count Competition: The members of the Levi's are introduced by Eren by their Titan kill and assist count.

 Body Horror: Transforming into a Titan, seems to create nerves out of nowhere and are attached to the person's skin.
 It seems hard to get out of, but not impossible